 How to Serve the Milk Tea

 STEP 7: In a blender, combine a cup of milk, sweetened condensed coconut milk, 2-3 tbsp of the taro paste (or up to 6 tbsp for a smoothie consistency), and the tea.
 You can also add ice to create a frappe texture.
 Blend until smooth.
+If using taro powder, add 2-3 tbsp of the powder instead of the taro paste.

 STEP 8: Spoon 2-3 tablespoons of prepared brown sugar boba in the bottom of a glass.